Bouake Vallee Du Bandama District, Ivory Coast Travel Guide

 High turnover translates to ingredients being frequently replenished, reducing risk.

 Always wash your hands before and after meals.
-Use your right hand when eating from a communal dish.
+Use your right hand when you are eating from a communal dish.
 Patience with service is appreciated.